8 deadly dog diseases

 Updated June 3, 2019: Dogs are like kids — they can get sick anywhere — and in order to keep them around as long as possible, it’s important to know which diseases are prevalent in dogs, what symptoms to look for and how to prevent your pup from contracting them.
 (Have a family?
 Check out the best and worst states to raise kids.)

 These eight dog diseases affect pups of all ages and breeds in every state.
-Because these diseases are so severe, I learned about most of them as I completed Henry’s adoption paperwork and during his first trip to the vet.
 Since dogs can catch these diseases at the dog park, groomer, or shelter, it’s important to always keep a watchful eye on your precious pup and call the vet if her behavior appears suspicious or she starts exhibiting any strange symptoms.

 Most importantly, you should consider pet insurance.
 It pays for part (or all) of your pet's veterinary treatments and more.
 Learn more about pet insurance here.

 Here are eight deadly dog diseases, and how to treat them.

 Canine distemper, sometimes called hardpad disease because it hardens dogs’ noses and footpads, is an extremely contagious viral disease that’s transmitted through airborne exposure or contact like shared food bowls.
 While all dogs are at risk of contracting canine distemper, it predominantly affects puppies and dogs that are especially prone to airborne viruses.